 between St Paul's School and The Highway where subterranean electrical

-cabling [far right] is under way. network Wapping is campaigning for a creative use
+cabling [far right] is under way.
+Public Projects, a local network, is campaigning for a creative use

 of this site when this work is completed, hoping to build on Tower Hamlets' new conservation